davidjohnso/portfolio/README.md

 [Portfolio Landing Page](https://davidjohnso.github.io/portfolio) showcasing HTML and CSS to grab the visitors attention.
 Presenting a brief bio of the author and directing visitors to other profiles and projects.

-In the future, the landing page will change photos, colors and update projects each season.

 ## Setup/Installation Requirements

 * Navigate to my Github: https://github.com/davidjohnso/portfolio